Nitue/saunottaja-discord-bot/README.md

 # Known issues and limitations

-1. Steam API has limit of 100000 requests per day.
+1. Steam API has a limit of 100000 requests per day.
 2. Some APIs also have a limit for frequent requests which renews in few minutes after `HTTP 429` is given.
+The bot may be sometimes unable to find information about games.

 For these reasons, the **bot is currently only suitable for small servers where constant usage is not needed**.
-Additionally, usage on multiple servers is not suitable for these reasons.
+Additionally, usage on multiple servers is not recommended.

 # How to use?